runcom/kiosk-sagano-example/README.md

 - install with Anaconda + kickstart
 - rebase an existing ostree system
 - use a tool to create a bootable disk image

+### changing the root ssh key

+The ssh key for the root user lives in the main `Containerfile` - change it there as needed.
+Another option would be to set it in the kickstart file.

 ### install with Anaconda + kickstart